Ordering Repeat Prescriptions

 Many pharmacies are open until late and at weekends.
 You do not need an appointment.

-Most pharmacies have a private consultation room where you can discuss issues with pharmacy staff without being overheard.
+Most pharmacies have a private room where you can talk in confidence.